 - Calculus II

 Junior Year Coursework: 4 undergraduate quarter hours required

-All individuals certified by the Illinois State Board of Education (ISBE) are required to complete certification tests specific to their teaching certificate.
+All individuals licensed by the Illinois State Board of Education (ISBE) are required to complete licensure tests specific to their teaching license.
 Secondary Education History students must complete the following tests:

 - Science: Physics Content Area Test (test #116) – assesses knowledge of life and physical science, including Earth systems, technology, and the universe.
 Test is required before Student Teaching (deadlines apply)

 - Assessment of Professional Teaching (APT) – assesses knowledge of teaching planning, delivery, assessment, professionalism, and technology.
 Test is required to be licensed; recommended to be taken before Student Teaching.